 The fact that composite fillings are glued (bonded) to the tooth means that unlike amalgam fillings, there is no need for creating retentive features destroying healthy tooth.

 Adhesive composite bridges

-In this case, a composite false tooth is attached to the neighbouring teeth with the bonding procedure.
-The main advantage of this method is that there is no grinding of neighbouring teeth.
+In this case, a composite false tooth is attached to the neighboring teeth with the bonding procedure.
+The main advantage of this method is that there is no grinding of neighboring teeth.

 adhesive composite bridge

 A composite inlay is an indirect restoration (constructed at the dental lab) that will be bonded inside the prepared tooth cavity which will strengthen the entire tooth structure.

 A composite veneer may be directly placed (built-up in the mouth), or indirectly fabricated by a dental technician in a dental laboratory, and later bonded to the tooth.